 Diet, Rest, Eating and Activity Monitoring

-One in three New Zealand children are overweight or obese.
-While diet and physical activity have traditionally been the focus of obesity research, it is now clear that inadequate sleep is a strong independent risk factor for obesity in children.
+This is because one in three New Zealand children are heavier than desired for their health.
+When we think of what affects our body weight, we tend to go first to diet and physical activity.
+However, it is now clear that inadequate sleep is also a strong independent risk factor for obesity in children.

-The researchers will follow children for several weeks, including one week to understand normal sleeping behaviour and two weeks of sleep intervention.
-During the sleep intervention there is one week that the children will be asked to go to bed an hour earlier than normal, and one week that the children will be asked to go to bed later than usual.
+The researchers followed children for several weeks, including one week to understand normal sleeping behaviour and two weeks of sleep intervention.
+During the sleep intervention there was one week that the children were asked to go to bed an hour earlier than normal, and one week that the children were asked to go to bed later than usual.

-Some careful measurements will be done to help us understand whether being tired really does affect what children eat and how active they are.
+Some careful measurements were done to help us understand whether being tired really does affect what children eat and how active they are.

 Learn more about the DREAM study